-Response: We thank this reviewer for bringing this to our attention.
-AfterAfter re-running the western blots for these same OXPHOS proteins with a higher number of samples, as well as blotting for PGC-1α, we found that there are no longer statistically significant differences between the groups for any of the mitochondrial OXPHOS proteins we have measured.
+We previously increases in NDUFB8/ATP5A proteins that while reached statistical significance were very models.
+We repeated this analysis with a larger number of samples (n=XX up from previous n =), as well as blotting for PGC-1α, we found that there are no longer statistically significant differences between the groups for any of the mitochondrial OXPHOS proteins we have measured.
 We have amended the manuscript/Figure 6 D & E accordingly.
+We have removed all statements regarding reductions of these proteins.
 New representative blots and quantification are also included here for your convenience.